Tips for Information Security

 Clicked on a link you shouldn’t have?

 - Change your password immediately.
 Do not reuse a previous password.

 - Contact the account-related organization immediately.

-Some tips are from the U.S. Department of Homeland Security.
+Various tips above are from the U.S. Department of Homeland Security.